rameshkr1994/Data-Science-Cookbook/From-SAS-to-PySpark.md

 Notes about how to transcribe SAS code into PySpark code.

 ### How to write a SAS macro using Pyspark
+Using the `datalines` option it is possible create a SAS data set using code:
 ```sas
 data df;
     input id year sales;